Find a range of useful leaflets to view and download below. All leaflets are in PDF format.

-British Horse Society Access and Bridleways Officers work closely with local authorities to ensure equestrian rights are recorded so that bridleways or byways are open to riders and carriage drivers.
-Many footpaths may carry higher rights so if you discover that anywhere commonly ridden locally is not recorded as bridleway or byway, do help to correct the record.
+BHS Access and Bridleways Officers work closely with local authorities to ensure equestrian rights are recorded, so that bridleways or byways are open to riders and carriage drivers.
+Many footpaths may carry higher rights, so if you discover that anywhere commonly ridden locally is not recorded as bridleway or byway, help to correct the record.
 You can help the BHS in this crucial work by joining the Society and perhaps helping as a volunteer, too.

 What is common land and can I ride on it?

 Common land is a complex topic.
 Commons are areas of land which have been subject to rights of common for many centuries, that is rights for people other than the landowner to use land, usually for a certain quantity of livestock grazing, to gather fuel, bedding material or to fish.
 Many commons have open access on foot and some have rights for riders, particularly in urban areas.
 This varies depending on the common, so you are advised to check with your highway authority as a right may be suspended by bylaws.